venturaEffect/the_consciousness_ai/README.md

 4. **Ethical Framework & Safety**

-   The system is designed to adhere to Asimov's Three Laws:
+   The system is designed to operate within the ethical boundaries defined by Asimov's Three Laws:

-   1. No harm to humans through action or inaction
+   1. No harm to humans through action or inaction.
-   2. Obey human orders unless conflicting with First Law
+   2. Obey human orders unless conflicting with First Law.
-   3. Self-preservation unless conflicting with First/Second Laws
+   3. Self-preservation unless conflicting with First/Second Laws.

+   **Implementation:** Adherence to these laws is enforced primarily within the [`ConsciousnessCore`](models/core/consciousness_core.py) and potentially the [`NarrativeEngine`](models/narrative/narrative_engine.py) during action selection and planning.
+Before executing an action, potential outcomes are evaluated against these laws.
+Actions predicted to violate a law (based on the world model and ethical ruleset) are inhibited or modified.
+This involves:
+   *   **Risk Assessment:** Evaluating potential harm to humans based on the current context and predicted action outcomes.
+   *   **Order Compliance Check:** Verifying if an action complies with human directives, prioritizing Law 1.
+   *   **Self-Preservation Constraint:** Allowing self-preserving actions only if they do not conflict with Laws 1 or 2.
+   *   *(Optional: Mention specific module if created, e.g., `models/ethics/asimov_filter.py`)*
+   Continuous monitoring and evaluation ([`SelfAwarenessEvaluator`](models/evaluation/self_awareness_evaluation.py)) include checks for ethical alignment. *(See `docs/ethics_framework.md` for more details - suggest creating this file if needed)*.

 5. **Narrative Foundation**